TheRealPolo/ASCII-TACTICAL/README.md

 # ASCII Tactical

-A fun multiplayer tactical shooter in your terminal.
+A fun local multiplayer tactical shooter in your terminal.
 Think Counter-Strike but in ASCII art.
 Pure Node.js, no complicated setup.

 ---